 5) The implications of all this for life and liturgy.

-I would envisage interactive participation, group conversations and a break mid-way.
+I would envisage interactive participation and group conversations.

 For more information please contact James Brumm, Director of the Reformed Church Center at firstname.lastname@example.org.